-- The deadline to submit this form is 2 weeks prior to the start of term - Students may not register themselves in the requested course, prior to receiving approval - Registration in all courses will be blocked 1 day prior to courses starting
+- The deadline to submit this form is 4 weeks prior to the start of term - Students may not register themselves in the requested course, prior to receiving approval

-Taking courses from a different unit in UBCO (graduate or undergraduate)

-Students wishing to take a course outside of Social Work must provide a detailed rationale for how the course will support/advance their preparation for social work practice.
+Taking courses from a different unit in UBCO (graduate or undergraduate) Students wishing to take a course outside of Social Work must provide a detailed rationale for how the course will support/advance their preparation for social work practice.
 Requests must be submitted at least four weeks prior to the start of the academic term in which the course is offered, with the exception of courses in Winter Term 2 (Jan-Apr) for which requests must be submitted by the end of the first week of December.